easysoa/EasySOA/easysoa-registry/README.md

 ## Introduction

-Turns Nuxeo into a simple service registry.
-Contains also a "Discovery by browsing" web client, that allows to scrape web pages during navigation and send found WSDLs to Nuxeo through a custom REST API.
+Turns Nuxeo 5.4.2 into a simple service registry.

 *NOTE: This demo code is neither fully functional nor stable.*